 Martin Lessard of Zero Seconde and Shana Albert of Social Desire – Together these two blogging socialites finally got the value of commenting – building relationships – through my thick skull.
 Martin did it in his chapter of Pourquoi Bloguer Dans Un Context D’Affaires (Why Businesses Should Blog) and Shana did it in a post of hers (which I can’t find; if you do, please leave the link in the comments or email it to me).
 I hadn’t figured it out in about 2 years of blogging!

 A lot remains to be said on the topic of commenting, however.
 For instance, a comment can be just that – a one-off, throwaway that shares some feedback and moves on.
 Or it can start a conversation (like Gyutae‘s comments), which is why threaded comments and new comment email subscriptions are great.
 When do you use one and when do you use the other?
-Where is commenting appropriate?
+Where is commenting appropriately?
 Where is conversation a better choice?
 And what motivates people to do one or the other?

 Mike Blumenthal of Understanding Local – For making it clear where reviews were being pulled from, how frequently, and the importance these played in Maps integration.
 If I had anything to pitch 3rd Door Media about, regarding speaking on SMX West’s local panel, it was because Mike taught me about reviews.
 (Check out some of my own stuff on maps and reviews here.)